kimschles/cookit/README.md

 # Cook It

 A take on FizzBuzz, cookit is a go library that evaluates a list of numbers.
-If the number is divisible by 3, it will print Crackle instead of the number.
+If a number in the list is divisible by 3, it will print Crackle instead of the number.
 If it's divisible by 5, it will print Pop.
 If it's divisible by both 3 and 5, it will print CracklePop.

 ## Prerequisites